danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 end
 ```

-Running the full test requires three terminals open simultaneously:
+Exercising this harness requires three terminals open simultaneously:

-1. **Your web server and background jobs** — `bin/dev`, which starts both the Rails app server to receive the HTTP POST requests from Stripe, and Sidekiq (the background job processor that actually sends the emails)
+1. **Your web server and background jobs** — `bin/dev`, which starts both the Rails app server to receive the HTTP POST requests from Stripe, and your background job processor (ours is Sidekiq).
 2. **Stripe CLI webhook forwarding** — `stripe listen --forward-to localhost:5000/hooks` so that Stripe's webhooks reach your local machine
 3. **The test harness commands** — where you run the rake tasks to set up test data, advance time, and clean up